DomainSkate/Risk-Responder-API/Evaluation API/README.md

 # APIs

-Risk Responder analyzes data points about each brand and tries to come up with a report that's easy to read and understand by business people.
+Evaluation analyzes data points about each brand and tries to come up with a report that's easy to read and understand by business people.
 The process is slow due to the sheer size of it.

 ## Create API